 Why Host an ACM Student Research Competition at your Special Interest Group (SIG) Conference?

-A message from Douglas Baldwin, ACM Student Research Competition Chair
+A message from Douglas Baldwin and Adrienne Decker, ACM Student Research Competition Co-Chairs

 Dear SIG Officers and/or Conference Organizers,